WalletWasabi/WabiSabi/protocol.md

 - `Phase`
 - `RoundId`
 - `PhaseDeadline`
-- `BlameOf` // If it's a blame round, then it is the `RoundId` of the parent round.
+- `BlameOf` - If it's a blame round, then it is the `RoundId` of the parent round.
-- `PhaseStatus` // What else the response contains depends on the current phase.
+- `PhaseStatus` - What else the response contains depends on the current phase.

 ### `PhaseStatus` in InputRegistration

-- `CredentialIssuerParameters` // 2 public curve points (C_w, I)
+- `CredentialIssuerParams` - 2 public curve points (C_w, I)
 - `RegisteredInputCount`
 - `MaxRegisteredInputCount`
 - `FeeRate`
 - `ReconfirmationDeadline`

-#### `CoordinatorParameters`
+#### `RoundParams`

-For input registration the user submits a `CoordParamSig`, which is a signature on the hash of the `CoordinatorParameters`.
+For input registration the user submits a `RoundParamsSig`, which is a signature on the hash of the `RoundParams`.
 It is used to
 - prove ownership of an input
 - prove spendability of an input
-- ensure every other participant in the round got the same `CoordinatorParameters`, thus the coordinator cannot fingerprint them by giving out different parameters to different users.
+- ensure every other participant in the round got the same `RoundParams`, thus the coordinator cannot fingerprint them by giving out different parameters to different users.

-`CoordinatorParameters` consists of `RoundId`, `BlameOf`, `CredentialIssuerParameters` and `FeeRate`.
+`RoundParams` consists of `RoundId`, `BlameOf`, `CredentialIssuerParams` and `FeeRate`.

 ### `PhaseStatus` in ConnectionConfirmation

 - `ConfirmedInputCount`
 - `MaxConfirmedInputCount`
+- `Inputs` AND `RoundParamsSigs` - Round parameter signatures corresponding to inputs.
+Client can check the validity before confirming connection.
+If this check takes too long (for example because of RPC calls) then the client would be punished, but it the round could progress just fine.

 ### `PhaseStatus` in OutputRegistration